How to Choose a Dive Shop and Instructor

 - Treating safety skills as checkbox tasks

-Training agencies such as PADI, SSI, SDI, NAUI, and GUE set minimum standards and issue certification cards.
+Training agencies such as PADI, SSI, SDI, NAUI, and GUE set minimum standards, publish course materials, and issue certification cards.
 They do not control how well those standards are taught.

 When You Have Multiple Options